joepareti54/joepareti54/README.md

 - Memory footprint: <4GB GPU RAM

 ## Usage Example:

-Upload your PDF files to a folder in Google Drive
+- Upload your PDF files to a folder in Google Drive

-Run the code in Google Colab with just one modification:
+- In a Colab notebook cell, paste the code and modify only this line:

-- Change this path to your Google Drive folder containing PDFs directory_path = '/content/drive/My Drive/Your_PDF_Folder/'
+# Change this path to your Google Drive folder containing PDFs

-- Run the main function (everything else is automated)

-if __name__ == "__main__":
-    main()
+directory_path = '/content/drive/My Drive/Your_PDF_Folder/'

 The program will:
 - Mount your Google Drive